 Manu Perumkunnil Komalan (M) completed his Integrated Masters in Nanotechnology from Amity University, India in 2011.
 He received his Ph.D. in Electrical Engineering from Katholieke Univ.
 Leuven, Belgium and in Computer Science from Universidad Complutense de Madrid in 2017.
 He then joined imec as a memory system architecture researcher.
 His research activity primarily involves exploration, analysis and optimization of NVMs across the different layers of abstraction.
 Currently, he is the Project Lead for the Memory INSITE program at imec.

-Gouri Sankar Kar received the PhD degree in semiconductor device physics from the Indian Institute of Technology, Khragput, India in 2002.
-From 2002 to 2005, he was a visiting scientist at Max Planck Institute for Solid State Research, Stuttgart, Germany, where he worked with Nobel Laureate (1985, Quantum Hall Effect) Prof. Klaus von Klitzing on quantum dot FET.
-In 2006, he joined Infineon/Qimonda in Dresden, Germany as lead integration engineer.
-There he worked on the vertical transistor for DRAM application.
-In 2009, he joined imec, Leuven, Belgium, where he is currently program director.
-In this role, he defines the research strategy and vision for SCM, DRAM and MRAM programs both for stand-alone and embedded applications.
+Gouri Sankar Kar received his Ph.D. in semiconductor device physics from the Indian Institute of Technology, Kharagpur, India, in 2002.
+From 2002 to 2005, he was a visiting scientist at Max Planck Institute for Solid State Research, Stuttgart, Germany.
+In 2006, he joined Infineon/Qimonda in Dresden, Germany, as lead integration engineer and was responsible for vertical transistor development for the DRAM application.
+In 2009, he joined imec, Leuven, Belgium, where he is currently working as the VP memory (DRAM, MRAM, FeRAM, NAND etc.) and as the Program Director Exploratory Logic (MX2 FET and CNTFET).

 31 August 2021